Madeline Lee (actress): Social activism

-McCarthy Era
+McCarthy era

-Both Madeline and Jack were subpoenaed and blacklisted during the McCarthy Era for much of the 1950s.
+Both Madeline and Jack were subpoenaed and blacklisted during the McCarthy era for much of the 1950s.
 Both were specifically named by choreographer Jerome Robbins during his testimony before the House Un-American Activities Committee.
 She was subpoenaed to testify before the House Un-American Activities Committee in 1953.

 A 1953 article by The New York Times reported that she cited the First Amendment, Fourth Amendment, Fifth Amendment and Eighth Amendments to the United States Constitution to resist Congressional questioning.
 At the same hearing, she was questioned about a 1942 May Day Parade in which she had participated.

-According to The New York Times, she purportedly retorted to the HUAC committee, "Look, I'm a comedian, not Joan of Arc.
+According to The New York Times, she retorted to the HUAC committee, "Look, I'm a comedian, not Joan of Arc.
 The words 'recant', 'confess', 'you're a heretic' are not exactly my dish", although such a response would have violated her right to claim the Fifth Amendment.

-Jack Gilford also testified at the same hearing as his wife.
+Jack Gilford testified at the same hearing as his wife.
 Both actors had trouble finding work in the entertainment industry during much of the rest of the 1950s and McCarthy Era due to the Hollywood blacklist.
 Lee found some work, often offscreen, during this time.
-In a 2003 interview with The Forward, she noted that, "There was no Broadway blacklist."
+In a 2003 interview with The Forward, she noted "There was no Broadway blacklist."
 The couple borrowed money from friends to make ends meet.

-The couple made their professional comeback during the post-McCarthy Era of the early 1960s.
+The couple made their professional comeback during the post-McCarthy era of the early 1960s.
 Jack Gilford made his comeback in the 1962 production of A Funny Thing Happened on the Way to the Forum.
 The production costarred Zero Mostel, a close friend of the couple, but was choreographed by Jerome Robbins, who had testified against the Gilfords in 1953.
 Several years later, Lee encountered Jerome Robbins at a New Year's Eve party.
-According to A Journal of the Plague Years, a 1973 book by Stefan Kanfer, Madeline reportedly told Robbins with a toast that "1953 can kiss my ass".
+According to A Journal of the Plague Years, a 1973 book by Stefan Kanfer, Lee told Robbins with a toast "1953 can kiss my ass".